tezos-checker/checker/docs/testing.md

 randomized parameters where applicable (e.g. when the range of valid values for inputs are dependent on eachother).
 As described above, this helps make the tests more sensitive to changes in complex numerical calculations.

+## Model checking

+Checker implements a double ended queue which it uses for its liquidation auction logic.
+As an additional check on our implementation, we compare it to a model implementation from the `core_kernel` library.
+The comparison is performed by applying a random series of operations on both our and the reference implementation using `QCheck` and comparing the two queues at each iteration.
+This test resides in [testAvlModel.ml](../tests/testAvlModel.ml).

 ## State management